mirrexagon/lua-irc-engine/README.md

 	local target = params[1] -- Nick or channel message was directed to. local msg = params[2] -- The message.
-	local pm = not target:find("[#&]") -- Whether it was directly to a user or not. local origin = pm and sender[1] or target -- Where the message came from/where to send a reply to.
+	local pm = not target:find("[#&]") -- Whether it was directly to a user or not. local origin = pm and sender[1] or target -- Where the message came from.
+	-- The origin is generally where bots should send replies.

 	return sender[1], origin, msg, pm -- Return parsed information. end